xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.ADD**?(name\_array, dest\_book, position\_num)

-Name\_array    is the name of a sheet, or an array of names of sheets, that you want to move.
+Name\_array&nbsp;&nbsp;&nbsp;&nbsp;is the name of a sheet, or an array of names of sheets, that you want to move.

-Dest\_book     is the name of the workbook to which you want to add name\_array.
+Dest\_book&nbsp;&nbsp;&nbsp;&nbsp; is the name of the workbook to which you want to add name\_array.
 If dest\_book is omitted, it is assumed to be the active workbook.

-Position\_num    is a number that specifies the position of the sheet within the workbook.
+Position\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the position of the sheet within the workbook.

 **Related Functions**

-WORKBOOK.MOVE   Moves one or more sheets between workbooks or changes a sheet's position within a workbook
+WORKBOOK.MOVE&nbsp;&nbsp;&nbsp;Moves one or more sheets between workbooks or changes a sheet's position within a workbook

-WORKBOOK.COPY   Copies one or more documents from their current workbook to another workbook
+WORKBOOK.COPY&nbsp;&nbsp;&nbsp;Copies one or more documents from their current workbook to another workbook

 Return to [top](#T)